 World Record Contender for Largest Uno Collection

 David Mora from Mexico is seeking to set the world record for the largest Uno collection.
 How big?
-As of this writing, he currently has over 135 Uno games!
+As of the latest update, he currently has 165 Uno games!
 We connected to share his Uno collector story.
 Read below for more about how he got started collecting Uno games and how close he is to obtaining the world record for largest Uno game collection.
 If you collect Uno games (even if you can't compete for the world record), contact us and share your story.
 We'd love to hear about and potentially feature you in an article.

 Humble Beginnings for a Massive UNO Collection